 Every Jay-Z and Beyonce Collaboration, Ranked

 Jay-Z and Beyonce have been an item for more than a dozen years now, but their creative partnership stretches back to 2003.
-Since then, the couple -- which married in 2008 -- has released 12 records together.
+Since then, the couple -- which married in 2008 -- has released 13 records and one full-length collaborative album (2018's Everything is Love) together.

 Rumors of a budding romance between the hip-hop star and R&B queen were sparked by their first collaboration, 2002's "'03 Bonnie & Clyde."
 They stayed relatively mum on their relationship initially, but soon fueled the fire with frequent collaborations – including "Crazy in Love," "That's How You Like It," "Deja Vu," "Upgrade U" and "Hollywood" – as well as numerous joint public appearances.